Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase II: Quarantine Time

 \subsubsection{Autonomous Robots}

-Autonomous Robots have also been used during quarantines time.
-They work with fewer or no human interactions and can be utilized in many cases with the use of wheeled mobile robots to sterilizing contaminated places in hospitals, carrying patients' treatments, and checking their respiratory signs, which all will decrease the risk of infection for the healthcare workers while the patients are isolated in their rooms.
-Also, all these processes can be done without any contact between patient and healthcare worker \cite{tavakoli2020robotics, ackerman2020autonomous}.
+Autonomous robots have been widely used during quarantine time phase.
+They work with fewer or no human interactions and can be utilized in different scenarios in order to sterilize contaminated areas in hospitals, carry patients' treatments, and check their respiratory signs.
+These will result in decreasing the risk of infection for the healthcare workers while the patients are isolated in their rooms \cite{tavakoli2020robotics, ackerman2020autonomous}.
 For example, the disinfection robot created by Xenex\cite{Kim2020} is capable of cleaning and disinfecting areas of viruses and bacteria.
-Fig, \ref{image:Xenex} illustrates the Xenex robot breaks down the virus using UV lights.
-Additionally, UVD robots developed by a Danish company are used for disinfecting hospitals with their strong UV light, which destroys the DNA of the virus \cite{Danish2020}.
+Fig, \ref{image:Xenex} illustrates how the Xenex robot breaks down the virus using UV lights.
+Another example is UVD robots developed by a Danish company are used for disinfecting hospitals with their strong UV light, which destroys the DNA of the virus \cite{Danish2020}.